Direct formation of nitrogen-vacancy centers in nitrogen doped diamond along the trajectories of swift heavy ions

 \section{Abstract}

-We report depth-resolved photoluminescence measurements of nitrogen-vacancy (NV$^-$) centers formed along the tracks of swift heavy ions in type Ib synthetic single crystal diamonds that had been doped with \SI{100} {ppm} nitrogen during crystal growth.
+We report depth-resolved photoluminescence measurements of nitrogen-vacancy (NV$^-$) centers formed along the tracks of swift heavy ions (SHIs) in type Ib synthetic single crystal diamonds that had been doped with \SI{100} {ppm} nitrogen during crystal growth.
 Analysis of the spectra shows that NV$^-$ centers are formed preferentially within regions where electronic stopping processes dominate and not at the end of the ion range where elastic collisions lead to formation of vacancies and defects.
-Thermal annealing further increases NV yields after irradiation with SHI preferentially in regions with high vacancy densities.
-NV centers formed along the tracks of single swift heavy ions can be isolated with lift-out techniques for explorations of color center qubits in quasi 1D registers with average qubit spacing of a few nm and of order 100 color centers per micron along 10 to 30 micron long percolation chains.
+Thermal annealing further increases NV yields after irradiation with SHIs preferentially in regions with high vacancy densities.
+NV centers formed along the tracks of single swift heavy ions can be isolated with lift-out techniques for explorations of color center qubits in quasi-1D registers with an average qubit spacing of a few nanometers and of order 100 color centers per micrometer along 10 to 30 micrometer long percolation chains.